davidepalladino/Button-Arduino/README.md

 ### Other IDE
 1. Download and extract it
-2. Copy the contents in your project folder
+2. Copy the `src` content in your project folder
 3. Open the project with your other IDE
 4. Use the preprocessor directives to add the library, like this:
 ```c++